-4.6 127 I NOR of other ion mixes
+I NOR of other ion mixes 4.6 310

 Finally, Fig. 9 gives a preview of the type of spectra to be expected from different types of mixed perovskites.
-Below the bandwidth of 159-179 MHz tried and tested so far, spectra exhibit spectral distortions that are attributed to the transgression of frequency-dependent limits in the transmitter/receiver electronics.
-It will be necessary to adjust or further increase the frequency range of the probe to study these kinds of compositions.
+Distortions in the spectrum below the tried and tested bandwidth of 159-179 MHz exhibit spectral distortions that are tentatively attributed to the transgression of frequency-dependent limits in the transmitter/receiver electronics.
+It might be necessary to adjust or further increase the frequency range of the probe to study these kinds of compositions.
 However, it is already apparent that a mix of halides gives rise to a significantly broader spectrum than that of mixed A site cations.
-After scaling intensities to compensate for the temperature, frequency and iodine content, the total integral of MAPbI2Br and MA0.15FA0.85PbI2.55Br0.45 are respectively 0.8 and 0.9 times that of MA0.25FA75PbI3, or 0.6 and 0.65 that of MAPbI3 at 320 K. Given the roughness of the spectra, these numbers should be taken as overestimates.
+After scaling intensities to 315 compensate for the temperature, frequency and iodine content, the total integral of MAPbI2Br and MA0.15FA0.85PbI2.55Br0.45 are respectively 0.8 and 0.9 times that of MA0.25FA75PbI3, or 0.6 and 0.65 that of MAPbI3 at 320 K. Given the roughness of the spectra, these numbers should be taken as overestimates.
 They confirm the trend from Fig. 5 that mixing ions can lead to significant signal loss.
-In addition, the full-width-half-maximum is more than 7 MHz in both spectra, almost three times that of the mixed-cation samples.
-Still, Fig. 9 establishes that NQR studies of these perovskites variants are possible, pending the elimination of low frequency distortions).
+In addition, the full-width-half-maximum is more than 7 MHz in both spectra, almost three times that 320 of the mixed-cation samples.
+Still, Fig 9 establishes that NQR studies of these perovskites variants are possible, pending the elimination of low frequency distortions).